 Goodbye Clothes, Hello Space

 Then the pile needs to be sorted and folded, but not until you physically touch each and every piece.
 Decide if it’s something that sparks joy or needs to be discarded or donated.
-Considering my closet is the only part of my home I periodically clean and organize, it only took me an afternoon to go through everything, but if you haven’t gone digging through your walk-in in a couple of years, be prepared to make a day of it.
+If you periodically clean and organize your closet, it might only take an afternoon to go through everything.
+But if you haven’t gone digging through your walk-in in a couple of years, be prepared to make a day of it.

-Sort Out Those Coffee Table Books
+Sort Out Those Piles of Books

-Moving onto her next category, papers, can be difficult, as this can include letters, cards and necessities like bills and financial statements.
+Moving onto her next category, papers, can be difficult, as this can include letters, cards, and necessities like bills and financial statements.
 The most important thing here is organization—set aside the paperwork you need from the more sentimental pieces.
 Sentimental pieces are dealt with last, but if you know you don’t need it—out it goes.

 Declutter Your Living Spaces

 For Kondo, komono is all the miscellaneous goods in your home that still need to be organized and cleaned.
 This can mean kitchen cabinets, bathroom storage, even electronics.
-The kitchen can be the most difficult to tackle, but again, take everything out and decide what you need, what brings you joy and what can be donated.
+The kitchen can be the most difficult to tackle, but again, take everything out and decide what you need, what brings you joy, and what can be donated.

 If It Brings You Joy, Keep It

-You may not need your soccer trophies from high school to remember the fun time you had with friends, but a letter your late grandmother wrote to you on your birthday will always be a treasured item.
+You may not need your soccer trophies from high school to remember the fun time you had with friends, but a letter your late grandmother wrote to you on your birthday will always be treasured.
 Spring cleaning isn’t just de-cluttering your home and tossing out a few old sweaters.
 Find what brings you joy.
-Surround you and your family with pieces and things that will bring you together, make you happy and give you the space you need.
+Surround yourself and your family with pieces and things that will bring you together, make you happy, and give you the space you always dreamed of.